Hotel Review: Bernardus Lodge & Spa

 Set on 28-acres of winding paths, olive and lemon trees, and flowering bushes, Bernardus Lodge & Spa feels like a true escape, while the complimentary welcome glass of wine upon arrival lets you know you’ll be well taken care of 24/7.

 The hotel also has a fitness room, an adult-only pool, and a serene 5,300-square-foot full-service spa with steam rooms, saunas, and its own outdoor pool.
-I appreciated that I didn’t need to book a massage or facial to enjoy the amenities.

 I liked the comfort-food add-ons like Brussels sprouts, crab cake appetizers, and chunky chocolate chip cookies, which we took back to our room to eat by the fire.
 The bar’s menu is a little simpler, with burgers, pizzas (large enough to share), and salads.